-(6) Timeframes for filing a grievance are provided on the monitoring summary.
-Refer to grievance procedures, per Oklahoma Administrative Code (OAC) 340:110-1-15.
+(6) Timeframes for filing a grievance regarding non-compliance with requirements are provided on the monitoring summary.
+Refer to grievance procedures, per Oklahoma Administrative Code (OAC) 340:110-1-54.

 (b) Referrals to fire and health officials.
-When non-compliance regarding fire or health requirements places children at risk or remains uncorrected, Licensing staff requests an inspection by a fire, health, or Oklahoma Department of Environmental Quality official.
-When there is non-compliance regarding smoke detectors, the child care provider is provided a copy of the Smoke Detector Law, Section 324.11A of Title 74 of the Oklahoma Statutes (74 O.S. § 324.11A).
-When the non-compliance is not corrected by the third monitoring visit or is repeated, copies of the monitoring summaries are provided with a cover letter to the appropriate fire official.
+When non-compliance regarding fire or health requirements places children at risk of harm or remains uncorrected, Licensing staff requests an inspection by a fire, health, or Oklahoma Department of Environmental Quality official.

-(2) Repeated non-compliance is three or more documented incidents of non‑compliance with the same requirement within the last 12 months.
-Missing immunizations are considered a repeated non‑compliance when regarding the same child.
+(1) Repeated non-compliance is three or more documented incidents of non-compliance with the same requirement within the last 12 months. • 3

-(3) Serious non-compliance is non-compliance with Licensing requirements exposing children to conditions presenting an imminent risk of harm based on the child's age, the amount of time the operator was out of compliance, and the operator's efforts to mitigate the risk.
-Serious non-compliance is identified through Licensing observations, confirmed complaint investigations, and/or self-reported incidences.
+(2) Serious non-compliance is non-compliance with Licensing requirements exposing children to conditions presenting an imminent risk of harm based on the child's age, the amount of time the program or agency was out of compliance, and the program or agency efforts to mitigate the risk.
+Serious non-compliance is identified through Licensing observations, and/or confirmed complaint investigations.
 Failure to comply with licensing requirements that may be considered as serious non-compliance include:

 (B) child supervision;

 (D) prohibited disciplinary actions;